-Yet the medical evidence already exists about what levels of drinking promote good health and longer life.
-It also exists about what levels are associated with harms.
-And its available to governments everywhere.
+Yet the medical evidence already exists about what levels of drinking promote good health.
+As well as longer life.
+It also exists about what levels are linked with harms.
+And it’s available everywhere.

 The U.S. has a temperance background.
 Even today, almost one of every five adults in the country favors making drinking illegal.
 This causes the U.S. guidelines to be at the lower end of the scale.3

 For example, a study may find that having two drinks per day improves health.
-But respondents under-report their drinking by one-third, then it’s actually three drinks per day that improves health.
+But if respondents under-report their drinking by one-third, then it’s actually three drinks per day that improves health.
 If respondents under-report by half, then actually four drinks a day improves health.

 The same is true of the drinking levels found to increase various risks.
 No one should abuse alcohol.
-But it appears to take much more alcohol to increase risks than U.S. government guidelines suggest.
+But it appears to take much more alcohol to increase risks than U.S. guidelines suggest.

-References for “What is Moderate Drinking?”
+Endnotes for What is Moderate Drinking?

-- 1 Furtwaengler, N.A. and de Visser, R.O.
-Lack of international consensus in low-risk drinking guidelines.
-Drug Alco Rev.,, 2013, 32(1), 11-18.
+1 Furtwaengler, N. and de Visser, R. Lack of international consensus in drinking guidelines.
+Drug Alco Rev. 32(1), 11-18.

-- 4 Midanik L. The validity of self-reported alcohol consumption and alcohol problems: a literature review.
-Brit J Addict., 1982, 77, 357-82.
+4. Midanik, L. The validity of self-reported alcohol consumption and alcohol problems.
+Brit J Addict., 77, 357-82.